mohamedfarez/project17/README.md

 # project17
 movie review
 by: mohamed fares

+you should creat new enev
+use this code in your terminal : python -m venv venv after that actevate the enve : .\venv\Scripts\activate

 in app.py
 Provides a Flask API endpoint for predicting the sentiment of a given text input.